 Martin, “Learning to ski in the backcountry is hard.”

 Eric continues, “If you’re getting into bc skiing with downhill experience, it’s good to understand that there is just as much uphill technique as there is downhill technique.
 There’s so much efficiency that’s learned.”

 Martin, “Start with gentle terrain to learn basic movement skills for the climbing and to get practice with the change-overs.”

 On the efficiency front, the climbing skins you choose make a difference.
 You need enough grip to prevent slipping out on the skin track until you master the technique, but you also want easy glide so that you aren’t pushing high-friction carpet uphill all day.
 Martin says, “Skins with too much grip wreck your efficiency, too.
 Glide really helps.
 You need a balance [of glide and grip].”

-Eric says no matter what skins you use, when you peel and apply them multiple times during the day, it’s crucial that you keep the glue snow-free, “Skin maintenance will make your trip.”
+Eric says no matter what skins you use, when you peel and apply them multiple times during the day, it’s crucial that you keep the glue snow-free, “Skin maintenance will make or break your trip.”
 Most people ski down with their climbing skins inside their jackets to help keep the glue warm and tacky.

 -The Most Obvious Tip-

 Martin and Eric, “Take an avalanche course early.”